danhermes/book_factory/books/output_AI_Enh_12_25a_full_book_definitions/8_-_Chapter_8__Your_Enhancement_Path (1).md

 ---

 > **AI TOOL USAGE:**
 Benji hosted a workshop, presenting his Custom GPT collaboration to the development team.
 "This isn't about automating our jobs but enhancing our skills and workflows," he declared, waving at the projector displaying snippets of personalized code analysis.
-Violetta quietly observed as the team's skepticism melted away--a collective realization dawned: AI didn't replace them; it pushed them to higher standards.
+Miranda quietly observed as the team's skepticism melted away--a collective realization dawned: AI didn't replace them; it pushed them to higher standards.

 > **OUTCOME:**
 With improved code quality and morale, Razorbeam saw a 30% increase in project turnaround time, directly correlated with the engagement of their Custom GPT.
 As Benji gathered feedback, he was surprised to find developers eager for deeper interactions with the AI, not just to offload their struggles but to become better coders.